 Rosemont Brain Injury Lawyer

-Common medications used to treat traumatic brain injuries include pain medications and blood pressure medications; however, new research is being developed regarding novel treatment options.
-One example comes out of Santa Barbara.
-A physician-CEO of Inflammatory Response Research, Inc., is in the midst of testing a two-drug therapy that could significantly reduce the inflammatory response in the brain following an injury.
-Levocetirizine and Montelukast have been used to treat a variety of inflammatory diseases, such as asthma, in the past.
-Now, these two drugs have demonstrated potential to reduce inflammation in the brain following an injury.
+Common medications used to treat traumatic brain injuries include pain and blood pressure medications; however, new research is being developed regarding novel treatment options.
+One example comes from Santa Barbara.
+A physician-CEO of Inflammatory Response Research, Inc., is testing a two-drug therapy that could significantly reduce the inflammatory response in the brain following an injury.
+Levocetirizine and Montelukast have been used to treat various inflammatory diseases, such as asthma, in the past.
+Now, these two drugs have demonstrated the potential to reduce inflammation in the brain following an injury.
 While the potential treatment is still under research, it has already shown exciting promise.

-Patients who suffer a brain injury as a result of someone’s actions (or inaction) have a legal right to seek damages for their injury.
+Patients who suffer a brain injury due to someone’s actions (or inaction) have a legal right to seek damages for their injury.
 Examples of possible damages include:

-Medical Expenses: There are numerous expenses that accompany a traumatic brain injury.
-Examples include the cost of surgical procedures, the cost of medications, and fees associated with doctors’ visits.
+- Medical Expenses: Numerous expenses accompany a traumatic brain injury.
+Examples include the cost of surgical procedures, the cost of medications, and the fees associated with doctors’ visits.

-Future Expenses: Brain injuries are unique in that many of their complications may last for life.
+- Future Expenses: Brain injuries are unique because many complications may last for life.
 Patients could require costly visits to physical therapy or a home health nurse, which gets expensive quickly.

-Lost Wages: Someone who has been injured and is unable to work will face the prospect of lost wages, both present and future.
+- Lost Wages: Someone injured and cannot work will face the prospect of lost wages, both present and future.
 Damages can be sought for this aspect.

-I’m Ed Smith, a Rosemont Brain Injury Lawyer.
-New research has been released regarding the diagnosis and treatment of brain injuries; however, these are still serious medical problems.
-I encourage patients with brain injuries and their loved ones to reach out to me at (916) 921-6400 for friendly, free advice.
-If you are calling me from beyond the Rosemont area, please feel free to call my toll-free line at (800) 404-5400.
+New research has been released regarding diagnosing and treating brain injuries; however, these are still severe medical problems.
+We encourage patients with brain injuries and their loved ones to contact our injury lawyers at (916) 921-6400 or (800) 404-5400 for friendly, free advice.